reedhedges/AMRISim/README.md

 The `odom_error_range_x`, `odom_error_range_y`, and `odom_error_range_a`
 properties specify ranges for error in each axis.
-Alternatively, an `odom_error` property can be used for constant error (if `constant` mode) or for symetric positive/negative error values (random modes) (this is for compatibilty).
+Alternatively, an `odom_error` property can be used for constant error (if `constant` mode) or for symmetric positive/negative error values (random modes) (this is for compatibility).
 (Units are meters and radians.)
 The actual error values being used can be obtained by client software via the SIMSTAT packet (see below).